radhishukla/Delivery-Time-Analysis/README.md

 ## Files Included
 - `Swiggy_Delivery_Dataset.csv`: Simulated dataset
-- `Delivery_Time_Analysis.ipynb`: Colab Notebook with full analysis
+- `Delivery_Time_Analysis.ipynb`: Jupyter Notebook with full analysis

 ## How to Run
 1. Clone this repo or download the files